Wednesday, 22 December 2010

 The Question

 Angelo still lives up the street.
 He's just finishing uni.
-But Chris hasn't, not since he met Finn.
+But Chris hasn't, you know, not since he met Finn.
+Well, maybe that one time right at the beginning, but Chris counted it as before Finn, when he got the damn crabs.

 “I know.
 I just wondered,” said Finn.
 He was quiet after that.

 “Me too,” said Finn.
 “I’ve only been with you.”
-I guess he felt he should add that, just for the record.
+Chris guessed Finn felt he should add that, you know, in the spirit of the conversation.

 “The cream is psychosomatic,” said Chris.
 “It is all in my head.”